-There was living(says Hearth and Home not long since, in Brooklyn, a man who had inherited from a drunken father an app

-The man had many noble instincts, and, better than all these he had a loving, faithful, brave wife, who made skilful war upon the domon, her husband's master.
-Recognizing the fact that her husband was under an overpowering impulse, that he longed and struggled manfully to free himself from gies of her woman nature to the stask of helping him.
+There was living(says Hearth and Home) not long since, in Brooklyn, a man who had nherited from a drupken father un appe ite for rum.
+He was a hopeless drunkard.
+The man had many noble instincts, and, better than all these he had a loving, faithful, brave wife, who made skilful war upon the demon, her husband's master.
+Recognizing the fact that her husband was under an overpowering impulse, that he longed and struggled manfully to free himself from the passion for drink, she bent all the energies of her woman nature to the stask of helping him.
 She loved and suffered and toiled until at last the loving and suffering and toiling accomplished their purpose .-She took her husband by the hand, and shared with him his struggle, until, after years of labor, she overcame his devil, and saw him a free man again.
 Her battle with Rum had been a fierce one, taxing and wasting her strength sorely, but she was conqueror at last.
 Her husband stood upon manly feet, and showed no sign of falling again.
 Several years passed away, and this reformed man fell ill of consumption.
 The distinguished physician, from whose lips we we have the story, prescribed alcoholic stimulants as the only means possible of prolonging his life.
-The poor wife was in terror, and begged the physician to recall the with those of the States, make a horde of prescription.
-She told him of her long struggle and her victory, and said she preferred that her husband should die then, a sober man, than that he should fill a drunkard's grave a year later.
-But the freed one despairing effort, and came up from the spirit of the man was strong, and he undertook to take alcoholic liquors as a medicine and to confine himself absolutely to such times and measures in the matter as the phyduring the months thus added to his life,
+The poor wife was in terror, and begged the physician to recall the prescription.
+She told him of her long truggle and her victory, and said she preferred that her husband should die then, a sober man, than that he should fill a drunkard's grave a year later.
+But the freed spirit of the man was strong, and he undertook to take alcoholic liquors as a medicine, and to confine himself absolutely to such times and measures in the matter as the phyduring the months thus added to his life

-JOHN YOUNG BROWN, IN HOUSE OF REPRESENTATIVES :- Something has been said of bargaining with the South.
+John Young Brown, in House of REPRESENTATIVES :- Something has been said of bargaining with the South.
 You cannot win them over by bribes; they want nothing but justice.
-I see before me a distingushed and cherished friend from the South (Mr Lamar), a gentleman of the highest ability and unspotted integrity, honored by his people and worthy of their nection, I say that I am sure he would shrink from such a coalition as his soul would recoil from a cruel wound of dis-
+I see before me a distingushed and cherished friend from the South (Mr Lamar), a gentleman of the highest ability and unspotted integrity, honored by his people and worthy of their would recoil from a cruel wound of dis-

-The men you could bribe in the South are not worth having.
-You would loathe which Washington and Lee and other reresentathem when you got them; they would have no followers or influence at home.
-And if they were to join with your party to sustain tion has been anticipated by another issue, of it in its past and present policy, they would find themselves political pariahs in the land ture, the ballot.
-They decide that fraud of their birth.
-Nothing will conciliate the have nothing to decide, and so send the They want rest, order, home rule.
+The men you could bribe in the South them when you got them; they would have tive gentlemen of the country are it in its past and present policy, they would find themselves political pariahs in the land of their birth.
+Nothing will conciliate the South but justice, and you will so find it.
+They want rest, order, home rule.
 Your largess there will be thrown away if given to corrupt.
-These people are! your peers, equals, before the law; and neither by bribery nor force can you change them from se. fdom to villainy.
+These people are your peers, equals, before the law; and neither by bribery nor force can you change them from se: fdom to villainy.
 In the precious name of their manhood and womanhood, I repudiate the intimation with scorn unuttera-